gtraskas/pdf-data-extractor/README.md

    python extract_pdf_data.py
    ```

-3. The extracted data will be saved to `data/output/extracted_data.csv`.
+3. The extracted data will be saved to `data/output/extracted_data.json`.

 ## Customization

 - The `extract_fields` function in `extract_pdf_data.py` can be customized to extract additional fields or modify the extraction logic.
+- You can choose to extract references using either regular expressions (re) or GPT by setting the `use_gpt_for_references` flag in the `extract_fields` method.

 ## Troubleshooting

 - Ensure that your OpenAI API key is correctly set in the `.env` file.
 - If you encounter issues with PDF text extraction, verify that the PDFs are not scanned images, as this tool does not perform OCR.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.